Dog Friendly Things To Do in Brighton & Dog Friendly Restaurants

 Dog Friendly Brighton Pubs – Sidewinder

-There are numerous pubs I could highlight around Brighton and Hove which are dog friendly, but this is probably my favourite.
+There are numerous pubs I could highlight around Brighton and Hove which are dog friendly, but Sidewinder is easily one my favourites, but expect other dogs (off-lead) to be present so if you have an anxious dog then this might not be the one for you.

 The pub has a surprisingly large back garden (if the weather is warm enough), with booths and heaters setup.